-- ✓ Up, wash and dress.
-Being dressed and out of bed every day encourages a positive frame of mind and supports your recovery. - ✓ You must continue to strengthen your muscles on your own regularly each day in between seeing the therapy team.
+- Get up, washed and dressed.
+Being dressed and out of bed every day encourages a positive frame of mind and supports your recovery. - You must continue to strengthen your muscles on your own regularly each day in between seeing the therapy team.